darkxeno/data-analysis/README.md

 Jupiter notebook
 ----------------

-Obtains the data from the Exnaton measurements API and does some analysis: agregations and resamples over days and weekdays, counts to detect missing data, averages and stardard deviations to try localize patterns.
+Obtains the data from the measurements API and does some analysis: agregations and resamples over days and weekdays, counts to detect missing data, averages and stardard deviations to try localize patterns.

+NOTE: remember to introduce to email and password on the notebook in order to connect to the API.

 Finally stores the analyzed subset of data on a mongodb database.